alexyan06/SocialMediaProject/README.md

 For log-in, enter 1.
 Then enter your username and then your password when asked.
 If successful, you will see a message saying, “Logged in!”
 You will then see a menu asking you what you want to do.
 If your username or password are incorrect, you will see a message saying, “Username or password is wrong.”
 It will prompt you to either log-in again or create an account.
 Once logged in, there is a menu that pops up with seven options.

+Server: This server application allows multiple clients to connect and interact with a social media platform.
+Clients can create accounts, add friends, manage blocked users, create and send direct messages (DMs), and read existing DMs.
+The server utilizes a thread pool to handle concurrent client connections efficiently.
+It also uses a SocialMediaDatabase class to manage user accounts and direct message data.

+Client: This code implements a client-side application for a social media platform.
+It establishes a connection to a server, allows users to log in or create accounts, and provides a menu of actions like adding/removing friends, managing blocked users, and interacting with direct messages.
+The client sends user input to the server and displays the server's responses, providing a basic user interface for the social media platform.

 Menu:

 1. Change friends only.
 It will ask “Friends Only for messages (true/false).
 Enter true if you only want your friends to see the messages or false if you don’t.
 Follow the format that is provided.
 It will show a message saying, “Friends Only changed.”